 Known to most as a soft man, the folklore that surrounded Wild Bill was often met with a heavy grain of salt.

-In the Wild West, the only thing more degenerate than a gunslinger was the lies they spun, and nobody spun bigger lies than Wild Bill Hickok.
-He’s lay claim to the deaths of hundreds of men – but the facts behind the legend tell a different story.
+In the days of the Wild West, no one spun bigger lies than Wild Bill Hickok.
+The famous gunfighter claimed that he had killed hundreds of men — but the facts behind the legend tell a different story.

-Indeed, the legend of Wild Bill is just that — legend, folklore — and it all started with an 1867 issue of Harper’s Weekly:
+Indeed, the legend of Wild Bill Hickok is just that — legend — and it all started with an 1867 issue of Harper’s Weekly:

 “Wild Bill with his own hands has killed hundreds of men,” the article read.
 “Of that I have not a doubt.
 He shoots to kill.”

-The article turned Wild Bill into a household name and he became a symbol of the Wild West; a man so feared that people shook when he came into town.
-There was just one problem — Wild Bill was not as fearsome as many believed.
+The article turned Wild Bill Hickok into a household name.
+He soon became a symbol of the Wild West, as he was thought to be a man so feared that people shook whenever he came into town.
+But there was just one problem — Wild Bill Hickok was nowhere near as fearsome as many believed.

-It’s believed that because of his pacifist roots, and his quick hand on the pistol, Hickok was able to mold himself into a sort of defender of the bullied, a champion of the oppressed.
+It’s believed that because of his pacifist roots, and his quick hand on the pistol, Hickok was able to mold himself into a sort of defender of the bullied and a champion of the oppressed.

-When the Civil War broke out, Hickok eventually joined up with the Union and acted as a teamster and spy, but not before he could be mauled by a bear while on a hunting expedition and forced to sit some of the conflict out.
+When the Civil War broke out, Hickok eventually joined up with the Union and acted as a teamster and spy, but not before he was attacked by a bear on a hunting expedition and forced to sit some of the war out.

-Notorious bully David McCanles had demanded funds from the station manager that he simply did not have.
-It’s rumored that at some point in the confrontation, McCanles referred to Hickok as “Duck Bill” because of his pointy nose and protruding lips.
+A notorious bully named David McCanles had demanded funds from the station manager that he simply did not have.
+And it’s rumored that at some point in the confrontation, McCanles referred to Hickok as “Duck Bill” because of his pointy nose and protruding lips.

 The argument escalated into violence, shots were fired, and at the end, McCanles and two of his men lay dead.
 Hickok was brought to trial but quickly acquitted of all charges.
 Shortly after, “Wild Bill Hickok” was born.

-But the Hickok Rock Creek thought they knew was dead and his stead there became, as one of his neighbors put it, “a drunken, swaggering fellow, who delighted when ‘on a spree’ to frighten nervous men and timid women.”
+But the Hickok that the town thought they knew was dead and his stead there became, as one of his neighbors put it, “a drunken, swaggering fellow, who delighted when ‘on a spree’ to frighten nervous men and timid women.”

 The marksman, a deadly shot, had killed again.